 The framework provides a formalized process for identifying strategic priorities that reflects global trends in the CIS and asset management industry.
-The publication of this Report may further enhance SC5's decision making processes.
-While the TC might not necessarily authorize SC5 to undertake work in any specific area that is identified in this Report, and SC5 might not necessarily seek TC authorization to undertake such work, this paper provides some insight to investors and market participants about SC5's possible work efforts.
+The publication of this paper for comment may further enhance SC5's decision making processes.
+While the TC might not necessarily authorize SC5 to undertake work in any specific area that is identified in this paper, and SC5 might not necessarily seek TC authorization to undertake such work, the list of strategic priorities that is published in this paper will allow investors and market participants to consult on possible work efforts.
 The framework may be useful to other groups, task forces and committees of IOSCO in identifying their strategic priorities.